Introduction

 Etiology

 Female sexuality is controlled by complex interactions among physiological, psychological, anatomical, neurochemical, hormonal, pharmacological, and social factors.[1][2][9]
-Factors such as age, menopausal status, sociocultural challenges, stress, challenging relationships, medical comorbidities, medication interactions and adverse effects, and anatomic factors such as female genital mutilation (FGM) or circumcision, among others, play causative and contributory roles in the development of HSDD.[2][9][10]
+Factors such as age, menopausal status, sociocultural challenges, stress, challenging relationships, medical comorbidities, medication interactions and adverse events, and anatomic factors such as female genital mutilation or circumcision, among others, play causative and contributory roles in the development of FSIAD.[2][9][10]
 Other factors that have been associated with sexual disorders include life situations, ethnicity, and culture.[2]
-Unmarried or single women and Black women have been reported to suffer HSDD less than married females and White women.[3]

-Psychosocial and interpersonal relationships with sexual partners may significantly affect the sexual desire of female partners.[7]
-Female circumcision, or FGM, is a common practice in some countries and cultures.[10]
-Various data have shown that circumcised females are more likely to experience low sexual desire, poor sexual satisfaction, poor sexual excitement with or without stimulation, and painful experiences during sexual intercourse.[10][11]
-Female sexual dysfunction and, by extension, HSDD are reported to be much more common among circumcised females than among their uncircumcised peers.[10][11][12][13]
+According to study results, single and Black women are diagnosed with FSIAD less than married and White women.[5]
+Furthermore, psychosocial and interpersonal relationships with sexual partners may significantly affect the sexual desire of female partners.[7]
+Additionally, female circumcision, commonly practiced in some countries and cultures, can have a significant effect on female sexuality.[10]
+Various data have shown that circumcised women are more likely to experience low sexual desire, poor sexual satisfaction, poor sexual excitement with or without stimulation, and painful experiences during sexual intercourse.[10][11]
+Female sexual dysfunction and, by extension, FSIAD are reported to be much more common among circumcised women than among their uncircumcised peers.[10][11][12][13]

 Epidemiology

-In the Women's International Study of Health and Sexuality (WISHeS), another cross-sectional study conducted among female residents in the UK, France, Italy, Germany, and North America, the prevalence of HSDD ranged between 6 and 16% in Europe and between 9 and 26% in North America.[1][2]
-Studies have shown that although the prevalence of low libido increases with age, the prevalence of distress associated with this low libido simultaneously decreases.
-This trend makes HSDD more common among middle-aged women than among older and younger women.
-In addition, menopausal women have a much greater incidence of HSDD than non-menopausal women, whether such a menopausal state is natural or surgically induced.[3]
-Obesity, current smoking status, current depression, educational level, and hormone replacement therapy are other factors that have been associated with HSDD.[1][3][19]
-HSDD has also been associated with low self-esteem, dissatisfaction with sexual partners, emotional distress, back pain, fatigue, memory deficits, and relationship difficulties.[2][16][17]
+In the Women's International Study of Health and Sexuality (WISHeS), another cross-sectional study conducted among women residing in the United Kingdom, France, Italy, Germany, and North America, the results showed that the prevalence of FSIAD ranged between 6% and 16% in Europe and between 9% and 26% in North America.[1][2]
+Other study results have shown that although the prevalence of low libido increases with age, the prevalence of distress associated with this low libido simultaneously decreases.
+This trend makes FSIAD more common among middle-aged women than older and younger women.
+In addition, postmenopausal women have a much greater incidence of FSIAD than premenopausal women, whether the postmenopausal status is natural or surgically induced.[5]
+Obesity, current smoking status, current depression, educational level, and hormone replacement therapy are other factors that have been associated with FSIAD.[1][5][19]
+FSIAD has also been associated with low self-esteem, dissatisfaction with sexual partners, emotional distress, back pain, fatigue, memory deficits, and relationship difficulties.[2][16][17]

 Pathophysiology

-As previously mentioned, different neurotransmitters, such as dopamine, estrogen, and testosterone, contribute to increasing sexual desire and arousal.
+Various neurotransmitters, including dopamine, estrogen, and testosterone, contribute to increasing sexual desire and arousal.
 Conversely, serotonin, prolactin, and opioids have inhibitory effects on these processes.
 Notably, testosterone significantly influences sexual desire.[20][21][22]
-As women age, especially after menopause, there is a decrease in ovarian and adrenal production of testosterone.
-With surgical menopause, there is a 50% decrease in testosterone levels as compared to women who undergo menopause naturally.[24]
+As women age, especially after menopause, ovarian and adrenal production of testosterone decreases.
+In women who have undergone surgical menopause, testosterone levels are half of the testosterone level in women who undergo menopause naturally.[24]

 History and Physical

-The evaluation of a patient with HSDD should encompass a thorough history and physical examination to help identify the underlying cause and duration of the sexual disorder, allowing the clinician to devise effective management strategies.
+The evaluation of a patient with FSIAD should encompass a thorough medical history and physical examination to help identify the underlying cause and duration of the sexual disorder, allowing the clinician to devise effective management strategies.
 A crucial initial step is to determine the primary concern or issue, which may include diminished sexual desire, arousal difficulties, vaginal dryness, insufficient response to foreplay, discomfort during sexual activity, or challenges in achieving orgasm.
-Gathering and documenting a comprehensive medical history is imperative, as this is pivotal in diagnosing HSDD.
-The evaluation process outlines key elements essential for assessing a patient with HSDD. (see Table 1.
-Assessing Patients with HSDD).
+Gathering and documenting a comprehensive medical history is imperative for diagnosing FSIAD.
+The evaluation process outlines critical elements essential for assessing a patient with FSIAD (see Table.
+Assessing Patients with Female Sexual Interest/Arousal Disorder).

 Evaluation

-Females with HSDD may present in different healthcare settings, including primary care offices, emergency departments, gynecology clinics, psychiatry clinics, and sexual health or therapy clinics.[7][25]
+Women with FSIAD may present in different healthcare settings, including primary care offices, emergency departments, gynecology clinics, psychiatry clinics, and sexual health or therapy clinics.[7][25]
 A common challenge, however, is that many of these patients will not voluntarily provide relevant information that may suggest a proper diagnosis because of fear of embarrassment to themselves or the clinicians.
 Symptoms may be subtle or ignored.
-In addition, many healthcare professionals are either ill-equipped or do not have enough time to properly assess patients who have sexual desire or function concerns.[26]
+In addition, many healthcare professionals are either ill-equipped or do not have enough time to assess properly patients who have sexual desire or function concerns.[26]

-Gloria Bachmann surveyed attendees of a multispecialty annual meeting in which 1,946 physicians responded; approximately 60% of participants rated their knowledge of and their comfort level at diagnosing or managing female sexual dysfunctions as poor or fair.[27][28]
+In a survey of a multispecialty annual meeting in which 1946 physicians responded, approximately 60% of participants rated their knowledge of and their comfort level at diagnosing or managing female sexual dysfunctions as poor or fair.[27][28]
 Harsh et al also surveyed 53 resident physicians (78%) and faculty members (22%) of a university internal medicine clinic.[28]
-In that survey, approximately 90% of the participants reported that they were not confident in diagnosing HSDD.
-Many healthcare providers consider sexual desire disorders to be unrelated to their purview and/or professional expertise, feeling inadequately equipped to diagnose and adequately manage sexual disorders.
+In that survey, approximately 90% of the participants reported not being confident diagnosing FSIAD.
+Many clinicians consider sexual desire disorders to be unrelated to their purview or professional expertise, feeling inadequately equipped to diagnose and adequately manage sexual disorders.

-Eliciting and documenting an adequate history is critical for diagnosing HSDD.
-Key important points in assessing a patient with HSDD are listed below (see Table 1.
-Assessing Patients with HSDD).
+Eliciting and documenting an adequate history is critical for diagnosing FSIAD.
+Key important points in assessing a patient with FSIAD are listed below (see Table.
+Assessing Patients with Female Sexual Interest/Arousal Disorder).
 These key points include poor or low desire for sex, difficulty with sexual arousal; vaginal dryness; inability to respond adequately to foreplay, pain before, during, or after sexual activity; and delay or inability to reach orgasm or climax.
-It is important to note that not every woman with sexual desire disorder has HSDD, and it is also possible for a patient to have more than 1 sexual disorder.[29][30]
+Furthermore, clinicians should keep in mind that not every woman with sexual desire disorder has FSIAD, and a patient may have more than 1 sexual disorder.[29][30]
+To diagnose FSIAD, establishing the presence of associated distress or interpersonal relationship concerns related to the expressed sexual disorder symptoms is critical.[31]
+The presence of sexual disorder symptoms without associated distress excludes the diagnosis of FSIAD.
+However, such symptoms may indicate the presence of sexual desire disorders other than FSIAD.

 Primary concern or complaint